-A heat wave in Warsaw.
-Everyone is drowning in sweat, and, to make matters worse, all the water in the city starts to dissappear mysteriously.
+Hydrozagadka is a surreal Polish movie, released in 1970.
+During a heat wave in Warsaw everyone is drowning in sweat, and, to make matters worse, all the water in the city starts to disappear mysteriously.
 Professor Milczarek asks As, the intrepid superhero, to help him investigate.

 The movie provides examples of:

 - Affectionate Parody: Of superhero genre.

 - Big Bad Duumvirate: Maharaja of Kabur (wherever this is) and doctor Plama.

 - Card-Carrying Villain: Two of these trying to steal the Warsaw water.
 The horror!